Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Mutant Tank creates explosions.
 		// "Ability Enabled" - When a survivor is within range of the Mutant Tank, an explosion is created around the survivor.
-When the Mutant Tank dies, an explosion is created around the Mutant Tank.
 		// - "Bomb Range"
 		// - "Bomb Range Chance"
+		// - "Bomb Range Cooldown"
+		// "Bomb Death" - When the Mutant Tank dies, an explosion is created underneath the Mutant Tank.
+		// - "Bomb Death Chance"
+		// - "Bomb Death Range"
 		// "Bomb Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, an explosion is created around the survivor.
 		// - "Bomb Chance"
+		// - "Bomb Cooldown"
 		// - "Bomb Hit Mode"
 		// "Bomb Rock Break" - When the Mutant Tank's rock breaks, it creates an explosion.
 		// - "Bomb Rock Chance"
+		// - "Bomb Rock Cooldown"
 		// Requires "mt_abilities.smx" to be compiled with "mt_bomb.sp" to work.
 		"Bomb Ability"
 		{